-- planning the execution of their work packages; - arranging meetings between work package participants; - monitoring the progress of each work package under their control; - identifying any current or potential future divergence from the plan; - identifying and maintaining a register of all significant risks; - ensuring that all project deliverables are produced on time; - providing progress reports.
+planning the execution of their work packages;

+arranging meetings between work package participants;

+monitoring the progress of each work package under their control;

+• identifying any current or potential future divergence from the plan;

+• identifying and maintaining a register of all significant risks;

+ensuring that all project deliverables are produced on time;

+· providing progress reports.

+This project has received funding from the EU Framework Programme for Research and Innovation HORIZON 2020 under grant agreement no 653371 chapter from the IECEU project implementation perspective.
+This chapter aims to answer the following question: How does project management work in practice?
+It includes relevant grassroots-level activities that are relevant to multinational and inter-organisational project implementation.